Published: Aug 14 2023

 The goal of curved pricing is to increase profits by capturing more revenue from customers who are willing to pay more for a product or service, while still attracting customers who are price-sensitive.
 This can be especially useful for small businesses in the US that may have limited resources and need to optimize revenue.

 This does not constitute financial advice.
 If you want to understand your pricing strategy in detail you should speak to your financial advisor or accountant.

-Looking to optimise your revenue and improve your cashflow?
-Let the Capital on Tap Business Credit Card help you out.
-Earn 1% cashback on all spend
+Looking to optimize your revenue and improve your cashflow?
+Let the Capital on Tap Business Credit Card, issued by WebBank, help you out.
+Earn 1.5% cashback on all your business spending.